-- How to Create a Custom Form Password Authenticator: yet another intersting cookbook article with a code example on how to modify the authentication logic behind the form (username/password) based authenticator.
+- How to Create a Custom Form Password Authenticator: yet another interesting cookbook article with a code example on how to modify the authentication logic behind the form (username/password) based authenticator.

 - Code of the RememberMe Listener: the code of the RememberMeListener class.
 A great and simple example on how to write a security authentication listener.

 Notice that the following graph tries to represent the classical schema available in the Symfony Standard Edition.
 As the framework is extensible at any given point you are free to change the whole logic.
 The generic idea is that you start with a

 Request object and you should check if it can be used to produce an